W4nn4Die/sentiment-analysis-node-api/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-javascript.svg)](https://nodejs.org/en/)

-A simple REST API built using nodejs which is used to perform sentiment analysis.
+A simple REST API built using node.js which is used to perform sentiment analysis.

 ```sh
 npm start